Home Remedies for Fleas

 These essential oils can be added to shampoo, used to wash bedding, dropped onto bedding, used to make a homemade flea collar or used to make a spray.
 You may also add a drop or two to cotton balls and place inside things like bedding BUT ONLY if your dog can't get to it and eat that cotton ball.

 One of our home remedies for fleas is a homemade shampoo for our dog with the following:

-We mix this in a squirt bottle (like a ketchup bottle, but clear to make it easy to see), shake it up and lather it on really thick starting at the muzzle, avoiding the eyes and moving back.
-Leave the lather on and the fleas will start climbing up for air, slowly down and dying and can be picked or rinsed off.
+We mix this in a squirt bottle (like a ketchup bottle, but clear to make it easy to see), shake it up and lather it on really thick starting at the muzzle, avoiding the eyes, and moving back.
+Leave the lather on and the fleas will start climbing up for air, slowly down, and dying, and then can be picked or rinsed off.

 To make a homemade dog flea collar you can either drop the essential oils directly on the collar or a bandana, or you can mix the essential oils in 12 ounces of water, soak the collar for several hours, and allow to dry before putting it on the dog (remember, not cats).
 It will usually last about a week and helps to repel the fleas.
 Although we haven't tried it, it's worth looking into these natural flea collars for cats and dogs as well.